A. Caps

 • It ends sooner when own cap is reached.

-2. Maximum number of daytime de novo admissions: 2, except when a patient is directly admitted by a UCLA geriatrician from the office, home or SNF but the long call resident is already capped and the short call resident is not capped for total number of primary patients (i.e., has less than 7 primary patients).
-In this particular instance, the short call resident may admit more than the usual 2 de novo admissions to accept the direct admit if the resident has already admitted 2 earlier.
+2. Maximum number of daytime de novo admissions: 2, except when a patient is directly admitted by a UCLA geriatrician from the office, home or SNF but the long call resident is already capped and the short call resident is not capped for total number of primary patients (i.e., has less than 8 primary patients).
+In this instance, the short call resident may admit more than the usual 2 de novo admissions to accept the direct admit, even if the resident has already admitted 2 earlier.
 If the short call resident has had less than 1 de novo admission, the direct admit counts towards the usual max of 2.
 This direct admit policy is effective 10/10/2022.
-Overnight holdover patients with MRAN only: if a holdover has an MRAN (i.e., pt was paged out between 5-7AM and the overnight resident essentially eyeballed the patient and put in holding orders and a brief MRAN), this patient counts towards the daytime resident's 2 de novo patients.
-These patients almost always don't have much in the way of full history/workup, so it is essentially a brand new patient for the day Geri resident.
+Overnight holdover patients with MRAN only: If a holdover has an MRAN (i.e., the patient was paged out between 5AM-7AM and the overnight resident essentially eyeballed the patient, placed holding orders and a brief MRAN), the patient counts towards the daytime resident's 2 de novo patients.
+Holdover patients with an MRAN only almost always don't have much in the way of full history/workup, so it is essentially a brand new patient for the day Geri resident; these patients require a full H&P by the accepting Geri resident

 3. Maximum number of overnight admissions that can be accepted: 4